In Your Darkest Moments,

-My calendar is online, so all you need to do is click the button, choose a date and time and you’re done.
+My calendar is online, so all you need to do is click the button below, choose the date and time you want… and you’re done.

-I’ll be with you to support you, allow you to openly express your feelings, shed some tears and finally step out of the darkness into the light.
+You will be given space to openly express your feelings, shed tears and step forward from the darkness into the light.

 A Little Inspiration...Download Your Free eBook Now

 for You Here

 Grief has no time limits.
 When you’re ready to focus on recovery and moving forward from your loss, beginning with our first session, you and I will open a series of powerful conversations.

 From there, I’ll gently walk with you every step of the way as you take small steps and actions that lead you through your grief.
 Our conversations will enable you to find acceptance of your loss, move forward from this painful chapter to a new one, without guilt or leaving anything good behind.